-- Teachers are encouraged to implement these new instructional strategies and observed through the lens of safe practice. - Teachers receive instructional feedback via regular walkthroughs or regularly scheduled observations by administration, and are encouraged not only to consider next steps but to share their findings within their grade levels and system-wide. - Biweekly observation findings are shared during professional development meetings and in grade-level collaboration. - Quarterly student monitoring, regular observations of student learning and teacher practice are discussed with each teacher where we share strategies and next steps for instructional plans for growth for each child. - A compilation of student progress is shared regularly with staff for consideration of adjustments in their practice. - Quarterly instructional conferences are held with teachers to discuss instructional suggestions/strategies and techniques and open up to questions or feedback they may seek.
+Teachers are encouraged to implement these new instructional strategies and observed through the lens of safe practice.

+Teachers receive instructional feedback via regular walkthroughs or regularly scheduled observations by administration, and are encouraged not only to consider next steps but to share their findings within their grade levels and system-wide.

+Biweekly observation findings are shared during professional development meetings and in grade-level collaboration.

+Quarterly student monitoring, regular observations of student learning and teacher practice are discussed with each teacher where we share strategies and next steps for instructional plans for growth for each child.

+A compilation of student progress is shared regularly with staff for consideration of adjustments in their practice.

+Quarterly instructional conferences are held with teachers to discuss instructional suggestions/strategies and techniques and open up to questions or feedback they may seek.

+Due to COVID19 all professional development was provided on the CVESD Teacher Portal as a menu of options to meet the differentiated needs of teachers.
+Virtual school wide professional development was offered throughout the school year on Culturally Responsive Teaching.

+Student Monitoring of progress towards English language arts and Mathematics goals/benchmarks was held quarterly.

-FY 2017-18 Teacher and Administrative Salaries
+FY 2018-19 Teacher and Administrative Salaries

 Category District Amount State Average for Districts In Same Category

-Beginning Teacher Salary \$50,150 \$45,741
+Beginning Teacher Salary \$51,655 \$51,004

-Mid-Range Teacher Salary \$75,662 \$81,840
+Mid-Range Teacher Salary \$77,932 \$82,919

-Highest Teacher Salary \$100,783 \$102,065
+Highest Teacher Salary \$103,806 \$104,604

-Average Principal Salary (ES) \$134,097 \$129,221
+Average Principal Salary (ES) \$137,324 \$131,277

-Average Principal Salary (MS) \$0 \$132,874
+Average Principal Salary (MS) \$136,163

-Average Principal Salary (HS) \$0 \$128,660
+Average Principal Salary (HS) \$128,660

-Superintendent Salary \$299,627 \$224,581
+Superintendent Salary \$308,616 \$230,860

 Percent of District Budget District Amount State Average for Districts In Same Category

-Teacher Salaries 37% 36%
+Teacher Salaries 35.0 35.0

-Administrative Salaries 5% 5%
+Administrative Salaries 5.0 5.0